LeyiCui-Angel/LeyiCui-Angel/README.md

 <hr>

-- 🔭 I’m currently doing research on Temporal Stream Logic in the field of Programming Language <a href="https://github.com/Barnard-PL-Labs">@Barnard PL Labs</a>
+- 🔭 I’m currently working as a research assistant on Temporal Stream Logic in the field of Programming Language <a href="https://github.com/Barnard-PL-Labs">@Barnard PL Labs</a>
 - 🌱 I’m currently learning Computer Vision
-- 👯 I’m looking to collaborate on computer vision projects
+- 👯 I’m looking to collaborate on Programming Language, Software Engineer, and Human-computer Interaction projects
-- 🤔 I’m looking for help with C++, AWS, and Machine Learning
-- 💬 Ask me about Python, Java, and Game Design
+- 💬 Ask me about Python, Java, my research, and Game Design
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: My favorite place to go in New York so far is *Lincoln Center*